jedymatt/sari_sari_store_price_scanner/README.md

 Built using flutter but for android mobile device.

 An android mobile application for determining the price of the products from the barcode.
-It is for small scale business like sari-sari store.
+It aims to aid small scale business like sari-sari store.

 ## To-Do Features
 - [ ] Use camera to detect barcode and redirect to price result or product screen.